NYPL/nypl-core/README.md

 1. Merge your PR and delete feature branch.
 2. Update [README.md](README.md) with the new version number
 3. Add an entry to [CHANGELOG.md](CHANGELOG.md) summarizing the changes
-5. Commit your changes
+4. Commit your changes
-6. Add a release tag (e.g. `v1.33`)
+5. Add a release tag (e.g. `v1.33`)
-7. Push to master
+6. Push to master
-4. Add release notes at https://github.com/NYPL/nypl-core/tags .
+7. Add release notes at https://github.com/NYPL/nypl-core/tags .
-8. If you made changes to `./vocabularies`, [publish nypl-core-objects](https://github.com/NYPL/nypl-core-objects#pushing-to-s3)
+8. If you made changes to `./vocabularies`, [publish nypl-core-objects lookups to "production" S3](https://github.com/NYPL/nypl-core-objects#pushing-to-s3)

 ## Appendix